IAHR 2025

 Closed panels are convened by one or more participants and include, from the beginning, the complete list of scholars presenting papers in the panel.

 Closed panels must be consistent with the scientific theme of the Congress and in line with one of its subthemes.
 The closed panels consist of a minimum of 3 and a maximum of 4 panelists presenting a paper, with a panel convener as the chair.
 Further responders or discussants are allowed.
 The duration of a panel is 90 minutes.
-The conveners of the panel must contact panelists and prepare a single proposal for the entire panel.
+The conveners of the panel must prepare a single proposal for the entire panel and assign it to one of the six thematic streams.

 Deadlines: